maksimstojkovic/blynk-server-setup/README.md

 # Blynk Local Server Setup
-This document outlines the procedures for installing a local Blynk server on a Raspberry Pi (Zero) with SSL certificate
+This document outlines the procedures for installing a local Blynk server on a Raspberry Pi (Zero) with SSL certificates.

 # Table of Contents
 - [Blynk Local Server Setup](#blynk-local-server-setup)